Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Experiments

 \subsection{Image Classification on ImageNet-1K}

-\textbf{Settings.} We train \textbf{NaLaFormer} from scratch on ImageNet-1K \cite{imagenet} using Top-1 accuracy.
-For fairness, we categorized baseline models into 4 classes according to their parameter sizes and FLOPs, then make performance comparisons within each group.
+\textbf{Settings.} We train \textbf{NaLaFormer} from scratch on ImageNet-1K \citep{imagenet} using Top-1 accuracy.
+Consistent with established works \citep{rala, rmt, swin}, we develope a set of NaLaFormer backbones, whose detailed configurations are summarized in Table \ref{tab:modeldetails}.
+For fairness, we categorized baseline models into 5 classes according to their parameter sizes and FLOPs, then making performance comparisons within each group.

-\textbf{Results.} As shown in Table \ref{tab:imagenet}, our model consistently showing a higher accuracy comparing with the baseline models.
-For instance, our NaLaFormer-T obtains an increase from 3.8\% to 7.5\% compared with baseline linear models with comparable FLOPS.
-Additionally, under the setting of large size, the NaLaFormer-L consistently achieves a better performance compared with CNN, SSM and Transformer models.
-Notably, our model surpasses VRWKV-B \cite{vrwkv} over 3.7\% with fewer FLOPs.
-These results demonstrate our NaLaFormer improves the expressive capability of the attention mechanisms through replacing the standard attention.
+\textbf{Results.} As shown in Tab.~\ref{tab:imagenet}, NaLaFormer consistently showing a higher accuracy comparing with the baseline models.
+For instance, NaLaFormer-T obtains an increase from 3.8\% to 7.5\% compared with baseline linear models with comparable FLOPS.
+Additionally, NaLaFormer-L consistently achieves a better performance compared with CNN, SSM and Transformer models.
+Notably, our model surpasses VRWKV-B \citep{vrwkv} over 3.7\% with fewer FLOPs.
+These results demonstrate NaLaFormer improves the expressive capability of the attention mechanisms through replacing the standard attention.